Cecilapp/statidocs.cecil.app/pages/docs/Guides/20-Project structure.md

 ## Files and directories

-- `cecil.yml` — The configuration file
+- `cecil.yml` — The configuration file.
-- `pages/docs/` — Each Markdown file (`.md`) in this directory is turns into a page on your site
+- `pages/docs/` — Each Markdown file (`.md`) in this directory is turns into a page on your site.
-- `assets/` — Assets (styles, images, favicon, PDFs, etc.) that will be processed
+- `assets/` — Assets (styles, images, favicon, PDFs, etc.) that will be processed.
-- `translations/` (optional) — Translation data to support internationalization
+- `translations/` (optional) — Translation data to support internationalization.